 On review of the documents submitted by the school post personal hearing, it has been noted that the requirement of AS-15 is applicable to the school as it has employed more than 50 staff in a year.
-On review of audited financial statements for the FY 2021-22, it has been noted that the school has reported provision towards gratuity amounting to INR 2,28,76,016 and INR 17,77,105 towards leave encashment in accordance with the actuarial valuation report dated 18.05.2022.
+On review of audited financial statements for the FY 2022-23, it has been noted that the school has reported provision towards gratuity amounting to INR 2,27,63,046 and INR 12,33,900 towards leave encashment.
+The school has submitted the actuarial valuation of gratuity liability dated 23.03.2023 wherein the actuary has estimated the gratuity liability as at 31/03/2023 amounting to INR 2,47,32,711.

-Further, on review of documents submitted by the school, it has been noted that the school has allocated FDR's against gratuity and leave encashment amounting to INR 1,44,66,491 which were in the name of school and can be utilised for payment of these liability.
-But the investment made by the school in the form of fixed deposit are not in accordance with AS-15.
+Further, on review of documents submitted by the school and as per school's submission, the school has allocated FDR's against gratuity and leave encashment amounting to INR 2,29,99,498 which were in the name of school and can be utilised for payment of these liability.
+But the investment made by the school are in the form of fixed deposits which cannot be considered as plan assets as defined in AS-15.
 Thus, the contention of the school is not tenable as investment held by the school in the form of FDR does not qualify as Plan Asset.
+The school has invested INR 33,64,419 (INR 19,69,665 + INR 13,94,754) with LIC in the plan assets within the meaning of AS-15 'Employees Benefit' and shared the deposit receipts.
+Accordingly, the same has been considered while deriving the fund position of the school.

-Gratuity is the statutory liability which the school is required to pay to their eligible employees on their retirement/resignation, as the case may be.
+It is reiterated that the gratuity is the statutory liability which the school is required to pay to their eligible employees on their retirement/resignation, as the case may be.
 However, over the number of years, the department has noticed that most of the schools have been recording liability for retirement benefits in their financial statements without making any investment in Plan Asset due to paucity of funds or otherwise.
-Accordingly, many schools keep the retirement benefit 'unfunded', which is not the true spirit of law, and it also defeats the objectives of maintaining of books of accounts as per Generally Accepted Accounting Principles (GAAP) as directed by the Hon'ble Supreme Court in its landmark judgment titled Modern School Vs. Union of India and Ors.
+Accordingly, many schools keep the retirement benefit 'unfunded', which is not the rue spirit of law, and it also defeats the objectives of maintaining of books of accounts as per Generally Accepted Accounting Principles (GAAP) as directed by the Hon'ble Supreme Court in its landmark judgment titled Modern School Vs. Union of India and Ors.
 Therefore, it has been felt that in order to protect statutory dues of the employees, instead of disallowing the full liability on account of non-investment in Plan Asset, it would be rational to spread this liability over the period of 13 years on the assumption that normally a student studies 13 years in the school.
 This will not only allow the schools a breather to make an investment in Plan Asset gradually but also lower down the sudden financial burden of fee on the parents/students on account of huge liability for retirement benefits.